h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 **Note:** Use natural logarithm ($\ln$) for all calculations.
 Show all intermediate steps and round final answers to $4$ decimal places.

 For a detailed explanation of this question, see [Question 20: Advanced Mutual Information Analysis](L8_2_20_explanation.md).

+## Question 21

+### Problem Statement
+Feature selection methods can be sensitive to data quality and preprocessing.
+Consider a scenario where you have a dataset with missing values, outliers, and different data types that affect univariate feature selection performance.

+#### Task
+1. Given a dataset with $1000$ samples and $50$ features where $20\%$ of values are missing, how many complete samples would you have if you remove all rows with any missing values?
+If you use mean imputation instead, what's the impact on feature correlation scores?

+2. Consider three features with the following distributions:
+   - Feature A: Normal distribution with mean $0$ and standard deviation $1$
+   - Feature B: Uniform distribution from $0$ to $1$
+   - Feature C: Exponential distribution with rate $1$

+   If the target variable $Y$ follows $Y = 2X_A + 0.5X_B + \epsilon$ where $\epsilon \sim N(0, 0.1)$, calculate the theoretical correlation between each feature and the target.
+Which feature would be ranked highest by univariate selection?

+3. For a binary classification problem, calculate the mutual information between a feature $X$ and target $Y$ given the following joint probability distribution:
+   - $P(X=0, Y=0) = 0.4$
+   - $P(X=0, Y=1) = 0.1$
+   - $P(X=1, Y=0) = 0.2$
+   - $P(X=1, Y=1) = 0.3$

+   Show all calculations for marginal probabilities, entropies, and mutual information.

+4. If you have categorical features with different numbers of categories (e.g., Gender with 2 categories vs. City with 100 categories), how does this affect chi-square test statistics?
+Calculate the chi-square statistic for a $2 \times 2$ contingency table vs. a $100 \times 2$ table with the same proportional relationships.

+5. Consider feature scaling effects: if you standardize features to have mean $0$ and standard deviation $1$, how does this affect Pearson correlation coefficients?
+If you min-max scale features to $[0,1]$, how does this affect mutual information scores?

+**Note:** All calculations should be done by hand.
+Show all intermediate steps and round final answers to 4 decimal places where appropriate.

+For a detailed explanation of this question, see [Question 21: Data Quality and Preprocessing Effects](L8_2_21_explanation.md).